Why do I need an ILR?

 What happens after the ILR is fitted?

-An ILR is usually fitted as a day case.
-Your doctor or cardiac physiologist will programme your ILR and test it’s working properly.
+An ILR is only takes a few minutes to insert, so you won’t have to stay in hospital.
+Your doctor or cardiac physiologist will programme your ILR.
 You’ll also get instructions on how and when to use your activator and be given a chance to ask any questions you may have.

 Are there any risks?

 Having an ILR fitted involves a very small risk of bleeding, bruising and infection.
 However, it’s a simple procedure and your doctor will explain any risks before you give your consent to have an ILR fitted.